stevearc/overseer.nvim/doc/reference.md

       },
     },
   },
-  -- Configure the floating window used for confirmation prompts confirm = {
-    border = "rounded",
-    zindex = 40,
-    -- Dimensions can be integers or a float between 0 and 1 (e.g. 0.4 for 40%)
-    -- min_X and max_X can be a single value or a list of mixed integer/float types. min_width = 20,
-    max_width = 0.5,
-    width = nil,
-    min_height = 6,
-    max_height = 0.9,
-    height = nil,
-    -- Set any window options here (e.g. winhighlight) win_opts = {
-      winblend = 0,
-    },
-  },
   -- Configuration for task floating windows task_win = {
     -- How much space to leave around the floating window